MIRI LRS Recommended Strategies

 - The ALONG SLIT NOD represents a 2-point dither, which is recommended for point sources.
 This mode allows for both redundancy and background subtraction.
 The user should verify that there are no sources close to the target that could occupy the other dither position, which would defeat the purpose of the dither strategy—such unfavorable roll angles should be avoided.

-- The MAPPING MODE allows the user to define a certain number of spectral and spatial steps and offsets, and it has been designed to allow for extended source mapping.
+- The MAPPING pattern allows the user to define a certain number of spectral and spatial steps and offsets, and it has been designed to allow for extended source mapping.

 When defining a target in APT, users should specify, in the Extended parameter field, if the target is spatially extended; the options are YES, NO, and Unknown.
 The selected dither pattern should be consistent with the source definition.
 Deviations from these default options should be justified in the proposal.

-Dithering is not allowed for the slitless mode as this option has been specifically designed to carry out time-series observations.
+Dithering is not allowed for the slitless mode, as this mode has been specifically designed to carry out time-series observations.
 Selecting the SLITLESSPRISM subarray in the APT LRS template will automatically select the Time Series Observation and No Parallel special requirements, which disables dithering.

 Target acquisition considerations